langgptai/LangGPT/README.md

 ### Json or Yaml for Convenient Program Development

-**LangGPT currently uses markdown language, but any markup method that can express hierarchical relationships, such as json, yaml, etc. can be used.**
+**Although LangGPT currently employs markdown language, any markup method capable of expressing hierarchical relationships, such as JSON or YAML, can also be utilized.**

-Perhaps ChatGPT could help write a conversion script?
+Maybe ChatGPT could assist in creating a conversion script?

 ### Others (TBD)